 At 17, he apprenticed at a pharmaceutical company, and in 1880 he moved to London, to start his own pharmaceutical company with his friend, Silas Burroughs.
 Among other notable accomplishments, Wellcome & Burroughs patented the first pill in 1884.
 Their business flourished, and the rest is history… or rather, the rest is an incredible collection of objects and books that are now available to the public.

-Because he lived so close to the Sioux Indians, Wellcome became interested in the past before he acquired the wealth to fund his collection.
+Because he lived so close to the Sioux Nation, Wellcome became interested in the past before he acquired the wealth to fund his collection.
 He traveled the world collecting materia medica.
 As his wife once said, “Ever since our marriage, the greater part of our time has been spent, as he well knows, in places I detested, collecting curios…”

 In 1913, he opened the History Medical Museum which featured his collection to date.
 Along with materia medica and complex chemical instruments, the museum exhibited a recreated barber-surgeon workshop from the 1500s and a display of torture instruments used on the insane.
 By 1932, the collection had to be moved to a larger space.